Investigating Material Interface Diffusion Phenomena through Graph Neural Networks in Applied Materials: ACKNOWLEDGMENTS

 \section{$\blacksquare$ ACKNOWLEDGMENTS}

-This work was supported by the Science and Technology Development Fund, Macao SAR (File No. 0090{/}2021{/}A2), University of Macau (MYRG{-}GRG2024{-}00158{-}IAPME), and the Guangdong{-}Hong Kong{-}Macao Joint Laboratory for Neutron Scattering Science and Technology (Grant No. 2019B121205003).
+This work was supported by the Science and Technology Development Fund, Macao SAR (File Nos.
+0090{/}2021{/}A2) and the Guangdong{-}Hong Kong{-}Macao Joint Laboratory for Neutron Scattering Science and Technology (Grant No. 2019B121205003).